-Without further ado, let’s get to this week’s Troll recommendations.
+Without further ado, let’s take a look at this week’s Troll options.

 RotoRob’s Fantasy Baseball Weekly Podcast

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
 EST for RotoRob’s Fantasy Baseball Weekly Podcast on Blogtalkradio.
-Tim McLeod and I will entertain and edify you for a half hour or more each week.
-We’ve been off for a couple of weeks, but are expected to return to action next week.
+Tim McLeod and RotoRob will entertain and edify you for a half hour or more each week.
+We’ll be back in action on July 25.
 Tune in here.